 For more clarification, I am going to use a dataset of football players’ salary information in the Player Name, Team, and salary columns.

-If Cell Color Is Red Then You Can Execute 5 Following Operations in Excel
+If Cell Color Is Red Then Execute Different Functions in Excel: 5 Operations

 1. Counting Red Color Cells